"Possible faces" (b)

 Respect, dedication, nevertheless slavery.

 Laertes bought Eurykleia from her father Ops, son of Peisenor, for twenty cattle.
 Ops and Peisenor are mentioned in the Odyssee by Homer, without further information about their backgrounds and status.
-You could conclude that the big deal "outweighed" the daughter's loss and happiness.
+You could conclude that the big deal 'outweighed' the daughter's loss and happiness.

 Eumaeos, another slave of Odysseus, complains: "Zeus, of the far-borne voice, takes away the half of a man's virtue, when the day of slavery comes upon him".